Good news! Since 9 June, foreign tourists with a proof of vaccination can travel freely to France again.

 You may then enter France from the UK if you:

-- can show proof of vaccination (at least 15 days ago last vaccination) or - if you have not yet been fully vaccinated - a valid negative PCR test (max 72 hours old)
+- can show proof of vaccination (at least 15 days ago last vaccination) or - if you have not yet been fully vaccinated - a valid negative PCR test or antigen test (max 72 hours old)

 - bring a completed and signed declaration of honor (in French or English) with you

-- are willing to take a PCR test in France if requested (this is often done extra at airports)
+- are willing to take a PCR test or antigen test in France if requested (this is often done extra at airports)

 - adheres to the corona rules applicable in France